The maximum number of cliques in a graph embedded in a surface: Low-Genus Surfaces

 graph \#1: bcde,aefdghic,abiehfgd,acgbfihe,adhcigfb,begchjid,bdcfeijh,bgjfcedi,bhdfjgec,fhgi

 graph \#6: bcde,aefdghijc,abjehfgd,acgbfjihe,adhcjgfb,begchjd,bdcfejh,bgjfcedi,bhdj,bidfhgec \end{proposition}

-\begin{proposition} Every projective planar graph $G$ has at most $8|V(G)|+16$ cliques.
-Moreover, a projective planar graph $G$ has $8|V(G)|+16$ cliques if and only if $G$ is obtained from the embedding of $K_6$ in $\mathbb{N}_1$ by splitting triangles. \end{proposition}
+\begin{proposition} \proplabel{ProjectivePlanar} Every projective planar graph $G$ has at most $8|V(G)|+16$ cliques.
+Moreover, a projective planar graph $G$ has $8|V(G)|+16$ cliques if and only if $G$ is obtained from the embedding of $K_6$ in $\mathbb{N}_1$ by repeatedly splitting triangles (see \figref{K6K7}). \end{proposition}